 We have a written program that outlines how we provide information on and control exposures that can result in heat illness while performing outdoor work in the heat.
-This program is available to you during our training or during your work shift from Risk Management @ 805-498-4557 x7528 or http://www.conejousd.org/business/RiskMgmt.aspx.
+This program is available to you during our training or during your work shift from Risk Management @ 805-498-4557 x7528.